saurabhsoljar/React-Interview/README.md

 # 30. what is React Router?
 Answer: .React Router is a standard library for routing in React.
 .it enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.

+# 31. what is React Router Dom?
+Answer: .React Router Dom is a library for routing in react.
+.it is a library for routing in react.
+.